 Mom’s broken hip

 So, the big news for December was that, on Dec.
 9, my mom (also Joan), fell at home and broke her hip.
-Thankfully Sarah and Chris were home with her; Sarah called me, and then Chris called the ambulance and my sister Linda, who lives locally, since Dan and I were an hour away at work.
+Thankfully Ashar and Chris were home with her; Ashar called me, and then Chris called the ambulance and my sister Linda, who lives locally, since Dan and I were an hour away at work.

 How long she’d be in rehab was a huge question – but we found out just a few days before Christmas that she could come home on Christmas Eve, and it was the best possible gift.

-(Side note: Her fall happened the day before Sarah, Chris, Dan and I were supposed to leave for Walker-Stalker Con New Jersey, and thankfully Sarah and Chris were still able to go and have a blast!)
+(Side note: Her fall happened the day before Ashar, Chris, Dan and I were supposed to leave for Walker-Stalker Con New Jersey, and thankfully Ashar and Chris were still able to go and have a blast!)

 Anyway, Mom still has a long road ahead of her, but she has worked AMAZINGLY hard and is making great progress.
 She and I are “homebound” together for most of January, thanks to the very generous folks at my job who are letting me work from home for all but a few days.
 We’re learning about all sorts of cool devices, like transfer benches and sock aids and walker slides, that are helping make it doable for her to be at home.